Kolos65/Mockable/Sources/Mockable/Documentation/Documentation.docc/Usage.md

 ## Verify
 You can verify invocations of your mock service using the `verify(_ service:)` clause.

+> **Mockable** supports both *XCTest* and *Swift Testing* by using Pointfree's [swift-issue-reporting](https://github.com/pointfreeco/swift-issue-reporting) to dynamically report test failures with the appropriate test framework.

 There are three kind of verifications:
 * [`called(_:)`](https://kolos65.github.io/Mockable/documentation/mockable/functionverifybuilder/called(_:file:line:)): Asserts invocation count based on the given value.
 * [`getCalled(_:)`](https://kolos65.github.io/Mockable/documentation/mockable/propertyverifybuilder/getcalled(_:file:line:)): Available for mutable properties only, asserts property access count.